 For two salads (which both ran over $200) and one steak main, along with dessert, my bill ran over $1000.
 Throw in the wine I brought (which cost $300 for corkage) and a couple of after dinner drinks, and the final total was $1650 – for one person.
 Fine dining obviously comes with a price, and if you’re willing to pay it then maybe Belon is 4 or 4.5 stars overall.

 Personally I think it’s too much and that’s why I knock the overall rating down to 3.5 stars.
 It’s still very nice quality food though.

 Children under 8 are allowed into Belon on Sundays only, when they do their free flow champagne buffet.
 Prices are not cheap, with children aged 4 to 12 charged $238, seniors $399, and adults $798.

 Belon pushes the buffet as a premium dining experience, and the roll call reads out like culinary royalty.
-Among the food on offer includes: caviar, pan fried foie gras, seafood paella, New Zealand lamb chops, braised wagyu prime rib, barbecue pork spare ribs, grilled lobster, oysters, mussels, sushi, and king crab, not to mention a fine selection of soups, salads, pastas, pizzas, and desserts.
+Food on offer includes caviar, pan fried foie gras, seafood paella, New Zealand lamb chops, braised wagyu prime rib, barbecue pork spare ribs, grilled lobster, oysters, mussels, sushi, and king crab, not to mention a fine selection of soups, salads, pastas, pizzas, and desserts.

 So needless to say, the gang’s all there.

 And as I moved from station to station sampling the myriad premium fare, I didn’t find many selections that were amazing or out of this world.
-In terms of food quality, the buffet is nowhere near as good as the one at Urban Kitchen for example, and that’s the one you should be trying when visiting Macau.
-Free flow Moet champagne is nice and all too, but I go to buffets to eat, not drink.
+In terms of food quality, the buffet is nowhere near as good as the one at Urban Kitchen for example, which is the one you should be trying when visiting Macau.
+Free flow Moet champagne is a nice perk too, but I go to buffets to eat, not drink.